 When you take small, realistic steps, you’re more likely to lose weight and keep it off longer.
-By adding one new goal per month, you can gradually become healthier and fitter this year.
+By adding one new goal per month, these top 12 tips will help you lose weight as you gradually become healthier and fitter.

 1. Stock Up: Clear out the temptations and stock your kitchen with healthy staples such as frozen or fresh fruits and veggies, whole grains, nuts and nut butters, dried beans, seeds, olive oil, low-fat milk and yogurt, and eggs.

-2. Track It: Keep a food log—pen and paper will do.
+2. Track It: Keep a food log—there are many great and free apps, and pen and paper will also work.
 Be accountable for what you’re eating; recognize where you need improvements.

 4. Add a Class: Just because you’re not in school doesn’t mean you can’t learn new skills.
 Try a new exercise or take a Mommy & Me class to encourage bonding, gain interaction with other new moms and boost your self-confidence.

 5. Stay Juicy: 8-10 cups of water a day will keep your energy high and metabolism fast.
 Add fresh fruit to your water to spike its flavor.

 6. Skip Salts: Instead of salty deli meats or sausage, grill chicken and fish, or roast turkey to reduce bloating for swimsuit season.

 7. Go Grainy: Get 3 servings of whole grains every day.
 Choose brown rice, whole wheat pasta, quinoa, or even air-popped popcorn.
 These foods help fill you up on fewer calories and can reduce heart disease and diabetes risks.

 8. Treat Yourself: It’s healthy and balanced to include all the foods you love in moderation, especially dark chocolate.
 Otherwise, you’re more likely to overeat when you’re faced with them.